bwpikaard/bwpikaard/README.md

 ### Hi there 👋

-My name is Bryan, and I am a self-taught full-stack developer and software engineer currently studying Computer Science at Austin Peay State University.
+My name is Bryan.
+I am a full-time Software Engineer with a Bachelors of Computer Science with a concentration in Software Engineering.

 I like TypeScript.

-You can reach me by email ([bryan@pikaard.com](mailto:bryan@pikaard.com)) or Discord (HyperCoder#2975).
+You can reach me by email ([bryan@pikaard.com](mailto:bryan@pikaard.com)).

 <table>
   <tr>